-EliteStealer is a piece of malicious software designed to extract and exfiltrate information and content from infected systems.
-This malware targets a variety of different data, thereby increasing the range of potential risks it poses.
+EliteStealer is malicious software that extracts and exfiltrates information and content from infected systems.
+This malware targets various data, thereby increasing the range of potential risks it poses.

-Therefore, it is strongly recommended to eliminate EliteStealer malware immediately upon detection.
+Therefore, you are strongly advised to eliminate EliteStealer malware immediately upon detection.

-As mentioned in the introduction, EliteStealer aims to steal information.
+As mentioned, EliteStealer is used to steal information.
 It attempts to extract data from browsers and other installed applications.

 Other targeted apps include cryptocurrency wallets (cryptowallets), email clients, VPN software, and messengers (e.g., Discord).
-Other EliteStealer's functionalities are download of files stored on the infected device, and taking screenshots.
+Other EliteStealer functions are download of files stored on the infected device, and taking screenshots.

-To elaborate on how such malware can be used, then should particularly sensitive/compromising content be found on the system - it can be used for ransom purposes.
-In other words, the cyber criminals can threaten to publicize the material and/or sell it to the victims' competitors - unless they pay a ransom.
+To elaborate on how this malware can be used: should particularly sensitive/compromising content be found on the system, it can be used for ransom purposes.
+I.e., the cyber criminals can threaten to publicize the material and sell it to the victims' competitors, unless they pay the ransom.

-Via finance-related platforms/services (e.g., banking, online money transferring, digital wallet, cryptowallet, e-commerce, and similar accounts), cyber criminals can make fraudulent transactions and/or online purchases.
+Via finance-related platforms/services (e.g., banking, online money transferring, digital wallet, cryptowallet, e-commerce, and similar accounts), cyber criminals can make fraudulent transactions and online purchases.

 To summarize, EliteStealer infections can result in serious privacy issues, financial losses, and identity theft.
-If it is suspected or known that EliteStealer (or other malware) has already infected the system - an anti-virus must be used to remove it without delay.
+If it is suspected or known that EliteStealer (or other malware) has already infected the system, use anti-virus software to remove it without delay.